Benefits for people of working age

 Income-related ESA is means-tested.
 Your needs are compared with the money you have, such as your income and savings and the amount you receive is worked out from this.
 You can receive income-related ESA on its own or as a top-up to contributory ESA.
 However, income-related ESA is being replaced by Universal credit, which can also be an alternative benefit if you can’t get contributory ESA or as a top-up to it.

 The amount of ESA you may receive depends on your capacity to work, your past National insurance contributions, how long you have been claiming and whether you are entitled to one or both of the types of payment – income-related and contributory benefits.
 The payment can be backdated for up to three months and will continue until you are able to work or look for work.
 It is important to seek advice if you think that you are not getting the right amount of money.
-For more details see our page on care and mobility benefits.

 Both types of ESA are paid at a lower rate for the initial 13-week assessment period.
 Then if you are still entitled, payment continues at the determined rate.
 If you’re eligible for income-related ESA or Universal credit you may also be entitled to other benefits such as help with housing costs and prescriptions.